 The Robe or Graduation Gown:

 If your graduation gown is wrinkled from being packed in a box, it is best to hang it up and steam it lightly.
 Be very careful if you try to iron the wrinkles out.
-Use low heat because some gowns are made from flimsy material that melt quite easily.
+Use low heat because some gowns are made from flimsy material that melts quite easily.

 The Hood: